mainmatter/mainmatter.com/blog/_posts/2018-07-24-from-spa-to-pwa.md

 This calls the navigator's `serviceWorker` API's `register` method (if the browser supports that API), passing the name of the JavaScript file with the service worker code as an argument.
-The `register` method returns a promise that rejects if the service worker could not successfully be registered.
+The `register` method returns a promise that rejects if the service worker could not be registered successfully.

 Once the service worker is registered, it will start receiving various events during the